rulewis/journey-optimizer.en/help/using/configuration/retries.md

 # Retries {#retries}

-When a message fails due to a temporary **Soft bounce** or **Ignored** error, several retries are performed.
+When an email message fails due to a temporary **Soft bounce** or **Ignored** error, several retries are performed.
 Each error increments an error counter.
 When this counter reaches the limit threshold, the address is added to the suppression list.

+>[!NOTE]
+>
+>Learn more on the types of errors in the [Delivery failure types](../suppression-list.md#delivery-failures) section.

-In the default configuration<!--so can you edit this setting or not?? contradictory information was given-->, the threshold is set at three errors:
+In the default configuration, the threshold is set at three errors:

 * For the same delivery, at the third encountered error, the address is suppressed.